-7. Procedures Following Blast Cleaning and Immediately Prior to Coating air, vacuum cleaning, or other methods agreed upon by those responsible for establishing the requirements and those responsible for performing the work.
+7. Procedures Following Blast Cleaning and Immediately Prior to Coating

+- 7.1 Visible deposits of oil, grease, or other contaminants shall be removed according to SSPC-SP 1 or another method agreed upon by those parties responsible for establishing the requirements and those responsible for performing the work. - 7.2 Dust and loose residues shall be removed from prepared surfaces by brushing, blowing off with clean, dry air, vacuum cleaning, or other methods agreed upon by those responsible for establishing the requirements and those responsible for performing the work.
 NOTE: The presence of toxic metals in the abrasives or paint being removed may place restrictions on the methods of cleaning permitted.
-Comply with all applicable regulations.
-Moisture separators, oil separators, traps, or other equipment may be necessary to achieve clean, dry air.

-- 7.1 Visible deposits of oil, grease, or other contaminants shall be removed according to SSPC-SP 1 or another method agreed upon by those parties responsible for establishing the requirements and those responsible for performing the work - 7.2 Dust and loose residues shall be removed from prepared surfaces by brushing, blowing off with clean, dry

-- 7.3 After blast cleaning, surface imperfections that remain (e.g., sharp fins, sharp edges, weld spatter, burning slag, scabs, slivers, etc.) shall be removed to the extent required in the procurement documents (project specification).
+The method chosen shall comply with all applicable regulations.
+Moisture separators, oil separators, traps, or other equipment may be necessary to achieve clean, dry air. - 7.3 After blast cleaning, surface imperfections that remain (e.g., sharp fins, sharp edges, weld spatter, burning slag, scabs, slivers, etc.) shall be removed to the extent required in the procurement documents (project specification).
 Any damage to the surface profile resulting from the removal of surface imperfections shall be corrected to meet the requirements of Section 2.4.
-NOTE: Additional information on surface imperfections is contained in Section A.5 of Appendix A. - 7.4 Any visible rust that forms on the surface of the steel after blast cleaning shall be removed by recleaning the rusted areas to meet the requirements of this standard before coating.
-NOTE: Information on rust-back (re-rusting) and surface condensation is contained in Sections A.6, A.7, and A.8 of Appendix A.
+NOTE: Additional information on surface imperfections is contained in Section A.5 of Appendix A.